qlik-oss/core-orchestration/Kubernetes/README.md

-# Deploying Frontira to your Kubernetes cluster

-## Prerequisites
+## Prerequisites for deploying to Kubernetes

 ### Kubernetes
 You will need a Kubernetes enviroment.